smoores-dev/storyteller/docs/docs/intro/getting-started.md

 instance.
 You can make whatever changes you need, such as choosing a different mount location for the volume or a different port for the service to run on.

+To run the container with Docker Compose, we use the `compose` subcommand for Docker.
+Here is a quick summary of some useful commands:

+- The command `docker compose up` will create and start all containers in the `compose.yaml` file (ours only has one, `web`).
+You can add the `-d` flag to run the containers in the background.
+- `docker compose down` will stop _and remove_ all containers.
+- `docker compose start` and `docker compose stop` can be used to start and stop the container, without removing and recreating it.
+- `docker compose pull` will pull the latest images for all containers in the `compose.yaml`.
+- `docker compose logs` will display the logs for the containers.
+You can add the `-f` flag to "follow" the logs — they will stream live from the container until you press `Ctrl+C` to stop them.

 ## Secrets

 :::warning Do not skip this step